 Is Collaborative Divorce Right For Me?

-Collaborative divorce is a good potential option for any divorcing couple who will need to work together on issues after the divorce.
+Collaborative divorce in Texas is a good potential option for any divorcing couple who will need to work together on issues after the divorce.

 This process is particularly beneficial if there is a child or children who will continue to see and be supported by both parents.

 Collaborative divorce can greatly reduce the stress and strain of divorce on a child and set a solid foundation of cooperation between spouses before the divorce is even finalized.

 In addition, collaborative divorce may be a good option for couples who have complex, intermingled assets or share a business.